What Is An Executive Phishing Attack? And How To Protect Against Them

 1. Modern businesses aren't just using a single mode of communication.
 Ensuring best practices are followed needs to be instilled in the security culture of your business.

 2. Conduct regular phishing awareness training.
 This will help to prepare your employees for the eventual phishing attacks they'll receive.
-Even if you just focus on one form of training (e.g. simulated email phishing), this will empower employees to spot phishing across all communication methods they use.
+Even if you focus on one form of training (e.g., simulated email phishing), this will empower employees to spot phishing across all communication methods.

 3. Prevention solutions such as SEGs shouldn't be your only line of defence.
-SEGs are great for reducing the total number of phishing attempts your employees receive, but don't lean too heavily on these.
-Ensure you have a solid defence-in-depth security strategy.
+SEGs are great for reducing the number of phishing attempts your employees receive, but don't lean too heavily on these.
+Ensure you have a solid defense-in-depth security strategy.

 If you have any questions or would like additional insights into how you can run an effective simulated phishing and security awareness training program, please contact the team at CanIPhish!